 Yes, the Vikings have developed a fair system based on Season Ticket Members' current status and tenure (seniority) that ensures Season Ticket Members will have priority for seats at the new stadium.
 Current Season Ticket Members during the 2013 season at Mall of America Field will receive seat selection priority over new fans on the waiting list for the new stadium.

 What is my seat selection priority?

-Current Vikings Season Ticket Owners who maintain their active account status at Mall of America Field and during the Vikings seasons at TCF Bank Stadium will receive seat selection priority over waitlist customers in the new stadium.
-Fans on the waitlist will have the opportunity to select seats after all current season ticket holders have had a chance to review their options.
+Current Vikings Season Ticket Members at Mall of America Field who maintain their active account status during the two seasons at TCF Bank Stadium will receive the first seat selection priority within their seating section for the new stadium.
+However, the impact on fans who do not make the transition to TCF Bank Stadium will be very minimal; they will still receive seat selection priority over new fans on the waitlist.
+Fans on the waitlist will have the opportunity to select seats after all current Season Ticket Members have had a chance to review their options.

-Will there be a new stadium marketing center where fans can see elements of the new stadium and review a seating process with a member of the Vikings staff?
+Will fans have an opportunity to see elements of the new stadium and review a seating process with a member of the Vikings staff?

 What is a Stadium Builder's License?

 A Stadium Builder's License (SBL) is a one-time contribution that grants Season Ticket Members the right to control their seats for a defined term as long as they continue to purchase Vikings season tickets.
 SBLs are used to help finance construction of new stadiums; programs have been used as a finance tool for half of all stadium projects in the NFL.

 SBLs are used to help finance construction of new stadiums; programs have been used as a finance tool for half of all stadium projects in the NFL.
 The economics of new stadium construction require a partnership between the state and local governments, the team and the fans.
 This new stadium cannot be accomplished without the support of fans, and in previous SBL programs around the country, fans have had positive experience with SBLs.